unexpectedness/threading/README.md

 # threading

-A Clojure library that provides the kind of arrows you need on an impulse as well as some arrow transformers called *fletchings*.
+A Clojure/script library that provides the kind of arrows you need on an impulse as well as some arrow transformers called *fletchings*.

 <p align="center">
   <img src="http://pilavakis.net/images/new_pa22.gif">